DenSinH/Acleris/README.md

 # Acleris
 A software rasterizer with nice syntax.

-The main goal of the project was to learn how rasterization work, and to try to do it in a fast way.
+The main goal of the project was to learn how rasterization works, and to try to do it in a fast way.
 Another goal was to use my vector math wrapper (see [here](https://github.com/DenSinH/VMath)).

 The syntax turned out quite nice.
 Initialization of the program would be something like